 Logan was settled by three groups of Mormon Pioneers, the Ralph Smith Company, David Reese Company and the John P. Wright Company.
 Some of the first people who were influential in Logan were Peter Maughan, Ezra T. Benson, John P. Wright, William B. Preston, Moses Thatcher and Thomas E. Ricks.
 The city of Logan was incorporated in 1866 by the Utah Territorial Legislature.
 In 1866 telegraph lines linked Logan to the rest of Utah.
 The Utah Northern Railroad was completed to Logan in 1873.

 The Logan River flows through Logan Canyon.
 The Shoshone Indians called the river "Kwagunogwai" meaning river of the cranes.
 More settlers began to arrive and four more towns were settled including Providence, Mendon, Richmond, and Smithfield.
 Cache Valley is rich in agriculture and farming.
 The area continues to be one of the state's leaders in dairy products.
 Today there is a population of approximately 20,000 students who attend Utah State University and the Bridgerland Applied Technology Center.
 Logan benefits from being in a valley away from the main stream of traffic.
-Like the other cities on the Wasatch Front, the city of Logan was built on the lakebed and deltas of ancient Lake Bonneville.
+Like the other cities on the Wasatch Front, the city of Logan was built on the lakebed of ancient Lake Bonneville.

 SP member mtybumpo provided the following info: The Logan River was originally named the Little Bear River by a French-Canadian trapper named Michael Bourdon who discovered it.
 Five years later he was killed by the Blackfeet Indians in Idaho and the river was renamed the Bourdon River in honor of him.
 That name was only in usage a little more than 3 years until it was renamed the Logan River after another trapper, Ephraim Logan.
 In the fall of 1827, Ephraim Logan was sent with 3 others from the main party of the Rocky Mountain Fur Company in Cache Valley, to trap on the Snake River near Twin Falls, Idaho.
 All 4 of the trappers were killed by the Shoshone there and when they didn't return the following summer the men in Cache Valley renamed the Bourdon River in honor of Logan.
 It is unknown why he but they obviously held him in high regard.
 It is after Ephraim Logan that Logan River, Logan Canyon, and Logan Peak are named.